AlexsLemonade/refinebio-examples/differential-expression/README.md

 [`create_gct_file.R` script](https://github.com/AlexsLemonade/refinebio-examples/blob/master/scripts/create_gct_file.R), followed by `--file` argument with the name of the refine.bio dataset TSV file in your current directory that you would like to convert.
 Note: This script requires `optparse` library.
 If `optparse` library is not installed, this script will install it for you.
 Be sure to either have the script and input file in your current working directory, or put type out the full directory path for the script and/or input file. eg. `/users/Bob/Desktop/scripts/create_gct_file.R`

 If you need more guidance on how to navigate directories, we recommend [this tutorial](https://swcarpentry.github.io/shell-novice/02-filedir/index.html).

-Options:
+Arguments:
-`--file` :name of the file in your current directory that you would like to convert.
+`--file`: name of the file in your current directory that you would like to convert.
-`--rewrite` :file of the same name as the output will be rewritten (*optional*)
-`--output` :name for the output file, the ".gct" suffix will be added if you do not add it yourself  (*optional*)
+`--output`: name for the output file, the ".gct" suffix will be added if you do not add it yourself  (*optional*) `--rewrite`: file of the same name as the output will be rewritten (*optional*)

 ##### Examples of usage in command line:
  ```bash